ghdl/ghdl-yosys-plugin/README.md

 iceprog leds.bin
 ```

 Alternatively, it is possible to analyze, elaborate and synthesize VHDL sources at once, instead of calling ghdl and yosys in two steps.
-In this example: `yosys $MODULE -p 'ghdl leds.vhdl spin1.vhdl -e leds; synth_ice40 -blif leds.blif`.
+In this example: `yosys $MODULE -p 'ghdl leds.vhdl spin1.vhdl -e leds; synth_ice40 --json leds.json`.

 ## Docker